He Descended into Hell

 “Jesus Christ is Lord…” (1 Corinthians 12:3), (Philippians 2:11)

-Over three hundred years, these statements grew in size.
+Over the past three hundred years, these statements have grown in size.
 Christians began to use the same words.
 In the 4th century, they developed into the Apostles’ and Nicene Creeds.
-They became ways in which all Christians knew Jesus’ story and where they fit in it.
+They became ways for all Christians to know Jesus’ story and their place in it.
 When we recite the Creed, it reminds us of who we are and whose we are.

 Originally posted at What does this Mean?
 Blog: https://whatdoesthismean.blog